CYCLING & WALKING TRAILS CENTRAL OTAGO NZ

-A popular picnic and safe swimming spot, Pinders Pond - set amongst mature trees and a rugged, sculptured landscape - is a Teviot Valley must-see.
+A popular picnic and safe swimming spot set amongst mature trees and a rugged, sculptured landscape, Pinders Pond is a Teviot Valley must-see.

 Alexandra to Doctors Point – return

 (20km cycle or walk)

-Begin your journey by passing under the Alexandra Bridge and beside historic (1882) bridge piers.
-Here, where the Manuherikia and the Clutha Matau-au rivers meet, enter the Gorge and be amazed by the abrupt transition from an urban to remote landscape against the awe-inspiring gorge backdrop.
-Gaining height, the trail makes its way towards Butchers Creek and stone-walled water races, and other remnants of gold mining activity.
-Further on, Doctors Point is the half way mark.
-Stop for a rest and take in this impressive site before returning the way you came, and seeing the gorge from a whole new perspective.
+Pass under the Alexandra Bridge and beside historic (1882) bridge piers.
+Then, at the confluence of the Manuherikia and Clutha Matau-au rivers, enter the Roxburgh Gorge.
+Be amazed by the abrupt transition from urban to remote landscape against the awe-inspiring backdrop.
+Gaining height, the trail makes its way towards Butchers Creek, stone-walled water races, and other remnants of gold mining activity.
+Further on, Doctors Point is the halfway mark.
+Stop for a rest at this impressive former gold mining site before heading back to Alexandra the way you came.

 The full trail: Alexandra to Roxburgh Dam